-A second feature of the technology is the degree of complementarity of workers in the team across tasks.
-If the degree of complementarity is high, then two heads are no better than one on any given task without the addition of a full complement of workers on other tasks.
+A second feature of the technology is the degree of complementarity of workers in the team, across tasks.
+If the degree of complementarity is high, then two heads are no better than one on any given task, without the addition of a full complement of workers on other tasks.
 The nature of the mapping from ability to earnings depends on this complementarity, on how much better two heads (or pairs of hands) are than one.
 To analyze this, we advance the assignment literature a major step beyond the traditional assumption of fixed proportions between workers and tasks.
-Under variable proportions, firms face a nontrivial assignment problem of choosing the optimal density of workers across tasks.
+Under variable proportions, firms face a non-trivial assignment problem of choosing the optimal density of workers across tasks.
 We find a simple but powerful relationship between the wage profile and the first-order (Euler) condition for the optimal assignment.
-This allows us to explore further the conditions under which a rise in the inequality of ability reduces the inequality of earnings.
-We find that if the degree of complementarity of workers across tasks is reduced from that of fixed proportions to that of Cobb-Douglas, then a rise in the inequality of ability will always narrow the wage gap between the top and bottom.
+This allows us to explore further the conditions under which a rise in ability inequality reduces earnings inequality.
+We find that if the degree of complementarity of workers across tasks is reduced from that of fixed proportions to that of Cobb-Douglas, then a rise in ability inequality will always narrow the wage gap between top and bottom.2

-The assignment literature, surveyed by Sattinger (1993), distinguishes between models in which assignment is based on workers' preferences over job characteristics (e.g., Tinbergen 1951), comparative advantage (e.g., Roy 1951; Sattinger 1975; Heckman and Sedlacek 1985; Teulings 1995), and production complementarities across jobs (e.g., Sattinger 1979, 1980).
+The assignment literature, surveyed by Sattinger [1993], distinguishes between models where assignment is based on workers' preferences over job characteristics (e.g. Tinbergen [1951]), comparative advantage (e.g. Roy [1951], Sattinger [1975], Heckman and Sedlacek [1985], Teulings [1995]), and production complementarities across jobs (e.g. Sattinger [1979, 1980]).
 This third type of assignment model, less familiar than the others, is the basis for our paper.
-As outlined above, the model captures

-&lt;sup>2 A third feature of the technology that matters to this mapping is the manner in which performed tasks are combined to generate output.
-It matters whether performed tasks are highly substitutable (e.g., output is linear in performed tasks) or whether technology is more like O-rings (Kremer [1993], where output is Cobb-Douglas in performed tasks).
-As Kremer and others have shown, if there is complementarity across tasks, which implies positive cross partials in ability, at least some assortative matching by ability will obtain across firms.
-In this paper, we confine our attention to perfect substitutability across tasks, with no assortative matching, as discussed further in n.
-5.

-key features of a hierarchical production technology under which jobs can be ordered by sensitivity to ability, but all must be filled in more or less fixed proportions.
+As outlined above, the model captures key features of a hierarchical production technology under which jobs can be ordered by sensitivity to ability, but all must be filled in more or less fixed proportions.
 Workers of the highest general ability are assigned to the most ability-sensitive jobs and those of least ability are assigned to the least sensitive jobs.
+This is very different from a comparative advantage model, since the assignment does not rest on heterogeneous skills - ability is one-dimensional in the model's purest form.
+Conversely, in a comparative advantage model, there is typically no technological constraint

+2A third feature of the technology which matters to this mapping is the manner in which performed tasks are combined to generate output.
+It matters whether performed tasks are highly subsitutable (e.g. output is linear in performed tasks), or whether technology is more like O-rings (Kremer [1993], where output is Cobb-Douglas in performed tasks).
+As Kremer and others have shown, if there is complementarity across tasks, which implies positive crosspartials in ability, at least some assortative matching by ability will obtain across firms.
+In this paper, we confine our attention to perfect substitutability across tasks, with no assortative matching, as discussed further in Note 5.

-This is very different from a comparative advantage model, since the assignment does not rest on heterogeneous skills: ability is one-dimensional in the model's purest form.
-Conversely, in a comparative advantage model, there is typically no technological constraint on the proportions of workers across jobs.
-Comparative advantage models have proved quite fruitful for several decades, but there is some recent literature that suggests an erosion of the role of comparative advantage in explaining the distribution of income.
-This is the finding of Gould (2002), who explains that the rising importance of general or cognitive skills is raising the correlation of skill valuation across broad occupational groups.
-If so, a model of the type developed here might be increasingly relevant.
+on the proportions of workers across jobs.
+Comparative advantage models have proven quite fruitful for several decades, but there is some recent literature that suggests an erosion of the role of comparative advantage in explaining the distribution of income.
+This is the finding of Gould [2002], who explains that the rising importance of general or cognitive skills is raising the correlation of skill valuation across broad occupational groups.
+If so, a model of the type developed here might be of increasing relevance.